EXP47/EAS_Prototype/README.md

 How to Play

-Install Godot and import the project to play :)
+Install Godot and import the project after cloning the repo :)

 ---------------Credits---------------